 Colder = boy Warmer = girl.

 My Response: My feet are always cold.
-Though I find they’re not cold as often lately.
-But then again…spring.
+Though I find they’re not cold as often lately, only because I don’t need my space heater at work as much.
+But then again…it is spring.
 Hmm.
-Calling this a who knows.
+Calling this a ‘who knows’.

 Score: Girl: 3, Boy 3, Who knows: 3